Roora Squad, What it is, The Trend, Pictures - Pindula

 While the bride's best friend (and maybe sometimes a few) has always played an unofficial supportive role in Zimbabwean traditional marriages, roora squads are a new phenomenon.
 The number of friends is larger, averaging 5 and sometimes more.
 The deliberate dressing, posting for photos, and sharing them on social media under the hashtag #RooraSquad is also new.

 In April 2021, the roora of one Hastings (bridegroom) and Plaxedes (bride) was reported to have been eventful after one of the female friends had revealed that the groom's child had not been fathered by him.
 Reports suggested that a DNA test had been conducted and confirmed the information.
-The news spread rapidly on social media with the Roora Squad pictures circulating widely.
+The news spread rapidly on social media with their pictures circulating widely.

 Several days later however, reports suggested the incident had been a lie.[2]

-The wide circulation of the Plaxedes and Hatings Roora Squad news results in even more popularity for the Roora Sqaud culture.
+The wide circulation of the Plaxedes and Hatings news resulted in even more awareness of the growing culture.

 Pictures of Roora Squads